Data Centre Development

 Considers zoning, development permits, building permits, and local servicing.

-If a developer submits a development permit application in the future, the Town will follow all required review and notification processes under its planning and land use rules.
+If a developer submits a development permit application in the future, the Town will follow all required review and notification processes under its planning and land use rules

-Large power users are reviewed through provincial processes to ensure grid stability and reliability.
-The Government of Alberta has stated that protecting electricity reliability and affordability for Albertans is a priority, and that data centres that do not connect to the grid will be given higher priority.
+Although electricity generation and grid reliability are regulated at the provincial level, the Government of Alberta has stated that protecting electricity reliability and affordability for Albertans is a priority, and that data centres that do not connect to the grid will be given higher priority.

 All Data Centre developers the Town has communicated with propose significant natural gas power generation to offset or eliminate the need to connect to the electrical grid for computing processes.